Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `modified` : The UNIX timestamp when the invoice was last modified.

 `name` : The name identifying the invoice.
-For privacy purposes, this is only included in the response if the caller is the owner of the invoice
+For privacy purposes, this is only included in the response if the caller is the owner of the invoice.

 `address` : The register address of the invoice.